NYOG proudly announces the publication of a new textbook by Dr. Sperling.

 If you are experiencing hearing loss in one or both ears, or if you have a constant ringing [also known as tinnitus (tin-NY-tus)] or any pain or ache, come in to see us.
 Whether environmental, health-related or genetic, our docs will get to the root of the problem and provide solutions.
 We are here to answer any and all of your questions because at NYOG…we are here to clear things up.

-Sometimes surgery is the best way to restore health and hearing, and you can be confident that at NYOG you are in the hands of the best surgeons in the field.
+Sometimes surgery is the best way to restore health and hearing, and you can be confident that at NYOG you are in the hands of the best surgeons in the field for the different types of ear surgery.

 Our success rates with surgical interventions are among the highest in the country.
 Our doctors are consistently ranked as the finest physicians available by Castle Connolly, New York Magazine’s Best Doctors, Best Doctors in America (a rating by peer physicians), Super Doctors, and New York’s Top Doctors.